staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 2. Add Image and Video slides under the "Add slides under this" element.
 The order of slides in the hierarchy defines the order the slides will appear when using the Left/Right arrows while the slideshow is visible.

 #### To add an image slide
-1. Import a 16:9 image somewhere into Assets/_Presenter/_Your Project
+1. Import a 16:9 image into Assets/_Presenter/_Your Project/Slides

 2. From Assets/_Presenter/Prefabs, nest a "SlideShow ImageSlide" prefab under the "Add slides under this" element in a "Slideshow" prefab.

 3. Assign the imported image to the "SlideShow ImageSlide" texture field in the inspector.

 #### To add a video slide
-1. Place a 16:9 video in the Assets/_Presenter/_Your Project/Video folder.
+1. Place a 16:9 video in the Assets/StreamingAssets folder. !!Important!!
+It has to be in this folder!

 2. From Assets/_Presenter/Prefabs, nest a "SlideShow VideoSlide" prefab under the "Add slides under this" element in a "Slideshow" prefab.

-3. In the inspector for the VideoSlide, in the Media Player section click the little folder icon and select Browse and select your imported video.
+3. In the inspector for the VideoSlide, in the Media Player section click the little folder icon and select StreamingAssets and select your imported video.

 ### Add a 360 image